MrRobot245/mkvUpscale/README.md

 Uses realitive file paths as everything is dockerized

-For radarr image with php included refer to: https://github.com/MrRobot245/docker-radarr
+For radarr image with php included refer to my [docker container](https://github.com/MrRobot245/docker-radarr).